bhauman/figwheel-main/docs/docs/index.md

 way</i> so that you can just write code. </div>

-Figwheel was a pioneer in hot-reloading and provides remarkably fast workflow for a compile-to-JavaScript language, several of it's features are now common in other tools.
+Figwheel was a pioneer in hot-reloading and provides remarkably fast workflow for a compile-to-JavaScript language, several of its features are now common in other tools.

 ## Features